Scandal-UK/QuickCompare/ReadMe.md

 > __A simple, fast, free SQL database schema comparison library/app written in C#__

 - [QuickCompareModel](/src/QuickCompareModel) - the core library and NuGet package source code
-- [ConsoleTestQuickCompare](/src/ConsoleTestQuickCompare) - sample .NET 8 console application
+- [ConsoleTestQuickCompare](/src/ConsoleTestQuickCompare) - sample dotnet console application
-- [WinQuickCompare](/src/WinQuickCompare) - sample .NET 8 Windows application
+- [WinQuickCompare](/src/WinQuickCompare) - sample dotnet Windows application

 This package interrogates the schema of two Microsoft SQL Server databases and reports on the differences between them.
 There is a front-end for Windows users and a NuGet package for .NET developers and DevOps engineers.